Updated October 2019.

 Baba Kevin’s American Barbecue is the only place people go to downtown.
 Or if you’re okay with going farther north, Ed’s Diner is a reliable option.
 The recently opened Bogart’s Smokehouse over by Nangang Station also got some votes.
 Or there’s Tony’s BBQ Smokehouse in Neihu.

 The delicious chicken entree at Peruvian restaurant PICO PICO near Xinyi Anhe MRT stop is where I go for fancy chicken when I’m feeling too classy to swing by Costco and pick up a whole chicken in a bag.

 I’m a fan of the amazingly crispy and juicy Southern-style fried chicken at Buttermilk restaurant inside amba Zhongshan hotel.
 The freshly baked biscuits are so damn good.
 Burger Out also has great views for their fried chicken sandwich and waffles.

 If you have a sandwich itch, I recommend Liquid Bread Company.
 Fries are great and they serve Taihu beer on tap.
 If you’re lucky you’ll see locals eating with plastic gloves on.
-And I can’t forget Gusto Market of Taste.
-They make amazing sandwiches with Italian cheeses and cold cuts.

 I’ve been going to Gonna at the Renai roundabout lately for fast casual food.
 They have freshly squeezed juices (including beet juice), clean salads, a bunch of pasta and panini options and a decent burger.
 Reasonably priced.
 It’s probably my favorite fast casual option in the city right now.
 There’s a second location in Neihu.
 Sugar Pea Cafe is a more upscale option.